Support Groups Greatly Enhance Quality of Life for Cancer Patients

 CHI Health partners with the American Cancer Society on two important programs: Reach to Recovery, for women with breast cancer, and Look Good Feel Better, to help women with skin care and appearance during treatment.

 Cancer Survivorship meets to provide support, education and social activities for cancer survivors.

-Lunch and Learn provides education and support for patients and families.
+Lunch and Learn provide education and support for patients and families.